NOTE: The Universe of Energy closed in 2018 to make way for the new Guardians fo the Galaxy roller coaster.

 - Handheld Captioning is available with this attraction

 - Guest may rent translation devices at Guest Relations

 - Assisting Listening Receivers may be used at this attraction, they are available at Guest Relations

-- Guest may stay in the wheelchair, motorized scooter or ECV to enjoy this attraction.
+- Guests may stay in a wheelchair, motorized scooter or ECV to enjoy this attraction.

 - Refreshment- Guests may find a street cart vendor to get a drink and snacks if needed over between Mission Space and the Communicore